Timthreetwelve/TimVer/TimVer/Readme.txt

 How TimVer Works
 ================

-The information TImVer displayed is obtained from Windows Management Information (WMI) and from the Windows registry at HKLM\Software\Microsoft\Windows NT\CurrentVersion.
+The information TimVer displayed is obtained from Windows Management Information (WMI) and from the Windows registry at HKLM\Software\Microsoft\Windows NT\CurrentVersion.